21 April 2010

 the tokens in the files must

-be of the form @token@, where
+be of the form @

 token is the token name that is set

-in the <filter> task.
+task.
 This token syntax matches the syntax of other build systems

 that perform such filtering and remains sufficiently orthogonal to most